MartinAnderson2/Text-File-App/README.md

 ## Purpose

 The application will enable the user to:
-- add `.txt` and `.md` files from anywhere on their computer
+- add `.txt` files from anywhere on their computer
-- give each note a category (which can be hierarchical, say: School > Science > Ecology)
+- place each note in a folder (which can be hierarchical, say: School > Science > Ecology)
-- browse these notes based on their category (so, in the past example, looking at all notes in the ecology category)
+- browse these notes based on their folder (so, in the past example, looking at all notes in the ecology category)
 - find desired notes by looking at recently-opened notes and searching the note titles
 - open the notes in their default text editor